frosteen/VSCode_Setup/README.md

 1. isort

 ## Tip
-**If you liked my hard work, I would really appreciate if you can buy some coffee for me.**
+**If you like my hard work, I would appreciate it if you could buy some coffee for me.**

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/frosteen)